audrey-rw5683/PatientTracker/README.md

 ## User Stories

-- As a user, I want to be able to add a patient to the clinical trial and specify the patient's id, age and enrollment date (complete)
+- As a user, I want to be able to add multiple patients to the clinical trial and specify the patient's id, age and enrollment date (complete)
 - As a user, I want to be able to see the series of planned follow-up times of the patient selected (complete)
 - As a user, I want to be able to mark a patient as followed-up or completed in the clinical trial (complete)
 - As a user, I want to be able to remove a patient out of the clinical trial (complete)